-Dental bridges can address numerous Cosmetic and Restorative issues.
-Not only are these restorations capable of improving the aesthetics of your smile, they can also enhance your ability to bite and chew, as well as reducing the risk of shifting teeth.
+Dental bridges can address multiple Cosmetic and Restorative issues.
+Not only are these restorations capable of improving the aesthetics of your smile, they can also enhance your ability to bite and chew, and at the same time reduce the risk of shifting teeth.
 Dr. Dmitry Karagodsky offers both traditional and implant-supported Dental Bridges at his Philadelphia, PA, practice.
 These restorations may be appropriate if you are missing multiple teeth.
 At Smile Maker, we use advanced materials to provide remarkably durable and lifelike restorations.
 At the same time, our restorations are very reasonably priced, and we offer Financing Solutions in order to make your bridge even more affordable.

 If you are missing one to two teeth in a row, you are most likely a candidate for a dental bridge.
-Nevertheless, you must meet certain health conditions to qualify for this type of restoration.
-For traditional restorations, the teeth on either side of the gap in your smile must be strong enough to support a bridge.
+Nevertheless, you must meet certain health conditions to qualify for this form of restoration.
+For traditional restorations, the teeth on either side of the gap in your smile have to be strong enough to support a bridge.
 If these teeth are weak, Dr. Karagodsky may recommend a partial Denture instead.
-Furthermore, if you are considering an implant-supported bridge, your jawbone must be healthy to support the titanium posts.
-If you have sustained jawbone recession, you may require Bone Grafting before you can undergo implant surgery.
+Furthermore, if you are considering an implant-supported bridge, your jawbone must be healthy enough to support the titanium posts.
+If you have sustained jawbone recession, you may require Bone Grafting before you are able to undergo implant surgery.
 Dr. Karagodsky will use x-rays to evaluate your oral health in detail, and to determine the right kind of restoration for you.